FIDUCEO/FCDR_MW/README.md

 Note that you will need additional code to execute the processing (namely the collection of the level1b data):
-The FCDR-generator code makes use of the open source code "atmlab", available through http://www.radiativetransfer.org/tools/ The components modified for the functioning of this FCDR processing will be added soon.
+The FCDR-generator code makes use of the open source code "atmlab", available through http://www.radiativetransfer.org/tools/

+Moreover, you need the amsubcl/mhscl subroutine of AAPP to perfom the chekcs on moon-intrusion.

+An overview of the code and its usage is provided in overview_FCDR_processing.txt in /FCDR_processing.

 The description of the FCDR processing chain can be found in Hans, Imke (2018) Towards a new fundamental climate data record for microwave humidity sounders based on metrological best practice, Dissertation, Universitaet Hamburg

-An overview of the code and its usage is provided in overview_FCDR_processing.txt in /FCDR_processing.